apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Random Encounter + Dungeon speedups
    * Lost Loot Machine
    * Wheel of Fate
+ * Mission/Level Specific Objects:
+   * Starting platform-rise in Snoring Valley
+   * Intro gate in Snoring Valley
+   * Tome of Fate secret stairs in Shattergrave Barrow
+   * Sword of Souls town-restoration sequences in Brighthoof

 **v0.9.0** - Jul 28, 2022
  * Initial beta release.
 Incomplete, but should be handy regardless!